 One of the primary companies Jarrett now works with is Vazari Dance Projects, where he acts as a performer, rehearsal director, and artistic associate.
 Vazari is a multidisciplinary company, and so Siddall has been able to expand his training into theatre; studying character work, clown, and text analysis; and circus; learning hand to hand, handstands, flips and tumbling.

 As an actor, his interest and expertise lies primarily in using his training and investigation of physicality and movement to portray characters through physical performances.
 Siddall is happiest when he is covered head to toe in makeup or hidden within a costume bringing inhuman things to life.
-Siddall as currently performed creatures in three short films; Kookie, Latched, and The Acrylic; and had his largest role to date in the feature film Making Monsters, which is just starting its festival run with it’s world premier in Berlin and a win for Best Horror Feature at Shriekfest in L.A.
+Siddall has currently performed creatures in short films such as; Kookie, Latched, and The Acrylic; and had his largest role to date in the feature film Making Monsters, which is just starting its festival run with it’s world premier in Berlin and a win for Best Horror Feature at Shriekfest in L.A.

 Jarrett is always looking for new challenges and to expand his training and experience.
 For more info on current and past projects as well as to watch some of the films Jarrett has been in please visit the various pages listed under the PROJECTS heading.
 Also please feel free to use the contact page if you’re looking to collaborate and thank you for checking out the website.